 Meanwhile, the Washington Work and Family Coalition is working with champions in the legislature to introduce the FaMLI Act in 2015.
 FaMLI will expand and fully fund the 2007 program to better meet the needs of Washington’s children and today’s workers and businesses.
 Key elements of the FaMLI Act are:

 - Provide up to 12 weeks to care for a new child or seriously ill family member, and 12 weeks for the worker’s own serious health condition;

 - Pay for benefits through payroll premiums shared by workers and employers, starting at $1.00 per week for the typical worker.

-Healthier babies, thriving kids, greater dignity for seniors, and more economically secure families and businesses – that’s what FMLI means for Washington.
-FMLI will also result in public savings for state taxpayers.
+Healthier babies, thriving kids, greater dignity for seniors, and more economically secure families and businesses – that’s what FaMLI means for Washington.
+FaMLI will also result in public savings for state taxpayers.

 In the 5 states with disability or family leave insurance already in place (CA, NJ, RI, NY, HI), new moms and dads take longer parental leaves and new babies get better early care.
 That means both moms and babies are healthier.
 Moreover, those moms are more likely to be working a year after birth and less likely to be on public assistance, and the dads are more likely to continue to be involved with their children for the long haul.